marcbeep/flashcards/ci/cheatsheets/formulas.md

   - $\mathbf{x}'$ = new position
   - $\eta$ = learning rate
   - $\nabla f$ = gradient of function

+  In plain English: This is the basic step in gradient descent optimization.
+It moves the current position in the direction of steepest descent (downhill) of the function, scaled by the learning rate.
+It's like taking small steps downhill to find the lowest point in a valley.

 - **Momentum**: Helps escape local minima
   $$